germarr/gerardopage/posts/every-video-on-youtube-channel.md

 ---
-title: Key stats of every video published by a Youtube channel
+Title: Key stats of every video published by a Youtube channel
+date: August 19th, 2021.
-description: Tutorial that walks trough the steps neccesary to get the data from a Youtube video.
+Subtitle: Tutorial that walks trough the steps neccesary to get the data from a Youtube video.
+slug: every-video-on-youtube-channel
 ---

 # Key stats of every video published by a Youtube channel.